Home

 General Description

-It is designed for connection to unbalanced impedances, such as a random length wire aerial and earth, but may also be used to measure balanced impedances, such as a balanced aerial feeder, provided some form of balanced to unbalanced (BALUN) impedance converter is used between the balanced impedance and the output of the M50.
+It is designed for connection to unbalanced impedances, such as a random length wire aerial and earth, but can also be used to measure balanced impedances, such as a balanced antenna feeder, provided some form of balanced-to-unbalanced (BALUN) impedance converter is used between the balanced impedance and the output of the M50.

 Prototype Match Meters